-The United Kingdom had a seriously unaffordable major market Median Multiple of 4.6 in 2015 and a severely unaffordable Median Multiple of 5.1 overall.35
+The United Kingdom had a seriously unaffordable major market Median Multiple of 4.6 in 2015 and a severely unaffordable Median Multiple of 5.1 overall.33

 Major Markets: London (the Greater London Authority, inside the London greenbelt) was the least affordable market, with a median multiple of 8.5.
-Despite this high Median Multiple, it has been predicted that London's house prices could double over the next 15 years.
+London ranked as the eighth least affordable major market in this year's Survey and was rated as the most vulnerable market to real estate bubble risk by UBS.
+Despite London's high Median Multiple, it has been predicted that London's house prices could double over the next 15 years.